codatio/codat-docs/docs/integrations/accounting/exact-online/accounting-exact-setup.md

 :::

-:::caution Request permission for your customers to link
+:::Caution Request permission for your customers to link

 To allow your customers to connect to your production app, you _must_ first [request permission from Exact](/accounting-exact-setup#section-request-permission-to-allow-your-customers-to-connect-to-your-app), or users will get an error during the authorization flow.
 :::